Azure/azure-powershell/src/HdInsightOnAks/HdInsightOnAks.Autorest/docs/New-AzHdInsightOnAksSecretReferenceObject.md

 ## PARAMETERS

-### -ReferenceName
+### -KeyVaultObjectName
-The reference name of the secret to be used in service configs.
+Object identifier name of the secret in key vault.

 ```yaml
 Type: System.String